-Bereziartua is a traditional Basque apple cider produced since 1870 by Sidras Bereziartua Sagardoak.
-This family run ciderhouse is located in Astigarraga, a town which has been famous for its cider production for centuries.
+Bereziartua is a traditional Basque apple cider produced since 1870 by the Bereziartua family.
+Sidras Bereziartua Sagardoak is located in Astigarraga, a town famous for its cider production for centuries.
 Cider was taken so seriously here in the 14th century that anyone who broke a cider barrel was condemned to capital punishment.
 Today, they just focus on making one of the most distinctive expressions of apple cider in the world.
-Fresh, raw apples are the only ingredient.
-Bereziartua is fermented for 5 months by native yeasts and unfiltered.
-This gives it a fresh, tangy flavor that is drier than most American and English style ciders.
+To do this, freshly picked, wild, raw apples are crushed and pressed.
+The fresh apple juice is fermented into cider by native yeasts, and matured for 5 months in a mix of kupelas (large neutral wooden barrels) and stainless steel vats.
+The finished cider is unfiltered, and natural sediment is an essential component of its character.
+It contributes to Bereziartua’s fresh, tangy flavor, which is drier than most American and English style ciders.
 The way Basque cider is poured is also unique.
-The bottle is held high, the glass low, and enough to consume in one gulp is poured in a steady stream so the cider aerates itself as it splashes in the glass and makes a slight fizz.
+The bottle is held high, the glass low, and a few ounces are poured in a steady stream so the cider aerates itself as it splashes in the glass and makes a slight fizz.
 It is consumed immediately before the bubbles dissipate.

 PRESS – Cider Monger Review

-GOLD MEDAL – 2015 GREAT LAKES CIDER & PERRY COMPETITION
+GOLD MEDAL – Bereziartua – 2015 GREAT LAKES CIDER & PERRY COMPETITION

 The only Spanish Cider awarded a Gold.
 Out of 164 entrants across all categories, only 8 were awarded Gold Medals.